MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 - There is a limit of 500 custom RBAC role assignments per management group.

 - Centralized versus federated resource ownership.
-  - Shared resources such as the network will need managed centrally.
+  - Shared resources such as the network will need to be managed centrally.

-  - The management of application resources can be delegated to application teams.
+  - Managing application resources can be delegated to application teams.

 - Custom role definitions can be used to map responsibility boundaries between central and application teams.